 Hubway closed for the winter on December 1, 2011, but the excitement did not fade.
 While the system was closed, membership continued to grow in anticipation of the bikes’ return, and Brookline, Cambridge, and Somerville each signed their own contracts with Alta Bicycle Share.
 In addition, Alta and the four municipalities signed a collective regional agreement, laying out how they would continue to work together to create a unified regional system, making Hubway the first truly regional bike sharing system in the US.

 Hubway marked the beginning of spring when stations and bikes began to reappear in March, 2012.
 In less than a month after the official relaunch of the system on April 3rd, Hubway riders had logged an additional 50,000 rides, proving that bike sharing in Boston is no passing fad.
 During the summer of 2012, Brookline, Cambridge, and Somerville launched live stations, and Boston further expanded its fleet of stations and bikes.
-By the end of the season, 108 new stations and over 1,000 bikes will be in service on both sides of the Charles, ensuring that Hubway will become more and more a part of life in metro-Boston.
+By the end of the 2012 season, 108 new stations and over 1,000 bikes were in service on both sides of the Charles, ensuring that Hubway has become an integral part of life in metro-Boston.